-Well here’s Something my Granddaughter Reminded Me Of!
+Aren’t Nanas Supposed to be teaching their Grandchildren?
+Well here’s something important my Granddaughter Reminded Me Of!

 At our last meeting, I headed to the sink to wash my hands after handling the coins.
 My grandson, David Paul, beat me to the sink – my granddaughter Alison was already there washing her hands.
 I was third in line and in a hurry.
 At first Alison was washing her hands in a normal fashion but KEPT ON washing them…THEN she started washing BETWEEN her fingers taking a long time to do so.
 It was only then I became fascinated over how much time and care she was taking.It was a vivid reminder of something I knew, but sometimes become careless about: Our hands are a primary source of disease.

 Ever since, I have been more careful and wash my hands using Alison’s method.
 We probably all need a refresher course on hand washing.

 Every time our hands touch something someone else has handled, there’s a chance they’ve left germs on it that we can pick up, and then, without thinking, rub our eyes or touch other vulnerable areas.
 It’s a good idea to get into the habit of keeping our hands away from our face always, wash hands at every opportunity, take advantage of hand-purifying dispensers wherever you find them, and even keep some antibacterial wipes handy.

 Here’s a partial list of common places where germs and bacteria are probably lurking:

 Super Market Carts (My market provides handy wipes at cart storage.
 Does yours?)

 Ice and drink dispenser buttons/handles (hate to think what might be inside those machines.)

 Towels (if cloth for multiple use)